theHostileNegotiator/KWBandage/PatchNotes.md

 		* Changed WeaponCategory to MISSILE to lessen priority against Infantry and increase priority against Air units.
 5. When destroyed, unit still had Hover Dust Effect.
 	* Added DYING Model Condition State to have no Particle Systems.
+6. Particle Effects appear in Formation Preview
+	* Adjusted Draw to prevent FX in appearing in Formation Preview
 #### Shatterer
 1. AI will not use the Unit
 	* Added ConquerMetricsOverride for DPS and Damage Type to 300 and CANNON